 - Divergent hoof rings

-In a hoof affected by founder, the laminae become so damaged that they are unable to sufficiently support the coffin bone.
-Founder results in a change of position of the coffin bone under the influence of the weight of the horse and due to the upward pull of the flexor tendon which attaches to the base of the bone.
+In a hoof affected by founder, the laminae can become so damaged that they are unable to sufficiently anchor the coffin bone.
+The position of the coffin bone may drop (sink) under the weight of the horse and due to the upward pull of the flexor tendon attached to the base of the bone.

 Prevalence and Prognosis

 Half of all US horse operations surveyed in 1998 reported having at least one horse with lameness and 13% reported having a horse with laminitis.

 The survey also found that 4.7% of horses with laminitis died or had to be euthanized due to the condition.

 In this owner-reported survey, over 50% of reported laminitis cases were thought to be due to grazing on lush pasture and grain overload.